idsetromp/QBITS_NLT6/documentation.md

 The QPU (Quantum Processing Unit) is used for all qbit-related stuff.
 E.g. quantum gates and measuring.
 The GPU (Graphical Processing Unit) is used for all, you guessed it, graphical stuff.
 Namely, displaying Bloch spheres and graphing measurement results.
+To use this library, create a .py file in the parent directory of `src/` (`src/` is the directory which contains QPU.py and GPU.py).
+This can be done automatically by using [Quantum shell script](#quantum-shell-script).

 # Quantum shell script